Definable maximal discrete sets in forcing extensions: Open problems

 \section{Open problems}

 Given the results of this paper, we pose the following questions:

 \begin{enumerate} \item Does the analogue of Theorem \ref{t.sacks} hold for the Laver extension?
-(Note that the analogue of Galvin's theorem is false for Laver forcing.) \item Is there a model with a $\Pi^1_1$ mof such that in addition, for any $r\in 2^\omega$, there is a Sacks (alternatively, a Miller) real over $L[r]$? \item Is the existence of a $\Pi^1_1$ mof consistent with $2^{\omega}=\omega_2$ or even $2^{\omega}=\omega_3$? \item Does Theorem \ref{t.sacks} fail for $\mathcal{R}$ which are $\Pi^1_1$? \item Are there natural forcing notions other than Sacks and Miller to which the hypothesis of Theorem \ref{t.arboreal} applies? \end{enumerate}
+(Note that the analogue of Galvin's theorem is false for Laver forcing.) \item Is there a model with a $\Pi^1_1$ mof such that in addition, for any $r\in 2^\omega$, there is a Miller real over $L[r]$?
+(For Sacks forcing, this question has been answered in \cite{schr}.) \item Is the existence of a $\Pi^1_1$ mof consistent with $2^{\omega}=\omega_3$?
+(For $2^{\omega}=\omega_2$, this question has also been answered in \cite{schr}). \item Does Theorem \ref{t.sacks} fail for $\mathcal{R}$ which are $\Pi^1_1$?
+What about Theorem~\ref{t.sacks.ch}? \item Are there natural forcing notions other than Sacks and Miller to which the hypothesis of Theorem \ref{t.arboreal} applies? \end{enumerate}